Middlewares¶

 return "OK"

-In this example, the following data would be printed to console:
+In this example, the following data would be printed to the console:

 Middlewares defined as classes¶